OUTLINE

 Employees are entitled to paid leave to fulfil military or civil protection service.
 This is paid for through the social security system at 80% of the employee’s normal wages up to a cap.

-All employees in Switzerland are entitled to paid time off for Swiss National Day if it falls on a working day.
-There are no statutory provisions for other days.
-However, each canton is entitled to set up to eight of their public holidays as days off.
-Legally, they are equivalent to Sundays, and it is prohibited to ask employees to work on these days without a permit.
-Employees can be asked to work on other public holidays.
+All employees in Switzerland are legally entitled to paid time off on Swiss National Day when it falls on a working day, as this is the only public holiday guaranteed under federal law.
+There is no federal entitlement to paid leave for any other holiday.
+However, each canton may designate up to eight of its recognised public holidays as statutory days off.
+These cantonal public holidays are legally treated as equivalent to Sundays, meaning employers may not require employees to work on these days without obtaining a permit.
+Work on non-statutory holidays—those not elevated to the status of an official cantonal day off—may be requested by employers, subject to normal employment contract terms.

 As an employer in Switzerland, you need to understand your employees’ rights and entitlements.
 But keeping up with them can be a lot of work.